Content from Working With Variables

 % FUNCTION_NAME Function description

-% Can add more text for the function help
+% Can add more text for the help

 % An example is always useful!